Li-Chongyi/Zero-DCE/README.md

 # Zero-Reference Deep Curve Estimation for Low-Light Image Enhancement

-We relese our testing code first.
-The Zero-DCE is in the product, so we may release the training codes late.

 You can find more details here: https://li-chongyi.github.io/Proj_Zero-DCE.html.
 Have fun!

 The implementation of Zero-DCE is for non-commercial use only.